GOWRI296/Fossee/README.md

-🧱 Osdag – Tension Member (Bolted) Design
-Block Shear & Governing Capacity | PyTest-Based Validation 📌 Project Overview

-This project implements and validates the design strength calculations for bolted steel tension members as per IS 800:2007.
-The focus is on software development and testing, aligning with the Osdag (Open Steel Design and Graphics) philosophy.

-The work covers:

-Individual failure modes of tension members

-Governing design strength logic

-Robust unit and integration testing using PyTest

-This repository is structured to closely resemble real Osdag module paths, making it suitable for extension or direct integration.

-📐 Engineering Scope (IS 800:2007)

-The following design checks are implemented and tested:

-1️⃣ Gross Section Yielding (Clause 6.2)
-𝑇
-𝑑
-𝑔
-=
-𝐴
-𝑔
-𝑓
-𝑦
-𝛾
-𝑚
-0
-T
-dg
-	​

-=
-γ
-m0
-	​

-A
-g
-	​

-f
-y
-	​

-	​

-Ensures yielding does not occur in the gross section

-Partial safety factor: γₘ₀ = 1.1

-2️⃣ Net Section Rupture (Clause 6.3.1)
-𝑇
-𝑑
-𝑛
-=
-0.9
-𝐴
-𝑛
-𝑓
-𝑢
-𝛾
-𝑚
-1
-T
-dn
-	​

-=
-γ
-m1
-	​

-0.9A
-n
-	​

-f
-u
-	​

-	​

-Accounts for bolt holes and shear lag

-Reduction factor 0.9 as per IS 800

-Partial safety factor: γₘ₁ = 1.25

-3️⃣ Block Shear Strength (Clause 6.4)

-Two possible block shear failure paths are evaluated, and the minimum governs:

-𝑇
-𝑑
-𝑏
-1
-=
-𝐴
-𝑣
-𝑔
-𝑓
-𝑦
-𝛾
-𝑚
-0
-+
-0.9
-𝐴
-𝑡
-𝑛
-𝑓
-𝑢
-𝛾
-𝑚
-1
-T
-db1
-	​

-=
-γ
-m0
-	​

-A
-vg
-	​

-f
-y
-	​

-	​

-+
-γ
-m1
-	​

-0.9A
-tn
-	​

-f
-u
-	​

-	​

-𝑇
-𝑑
-𝑏
-2
-=
-0.9
-𝐴
-𝑣
-𝑔
-𝑓
-𝑢
-𝛾
-𝑚
-1
-+
-𝐴
-𝑡
-𝑛
-𝑓
-𝑦
-𝛾
-𝑚
-0
-T
-db2
-	​

-=
-γ
-m1
-	​

-0.9A
-vg
-	​

-f
-u
-	​

-	​

-+
-γ
-m0
-	​

-A
-tn
-	​

-f
-y
-	​

-	​

-4️⃣ Overall Tension Capacity

-The governing design strength is taken as:

-𝑇
-𝑑
-=
-min
-⁡
-(
-𝑇
-𝑑
-𝑔
-,
-𝑇
-𝑑
-𝑛
-,
-𝑇
-𝑑
-𝑏
-)
-T
-d
-	​

-=min(T
-dg
-	​

-,T
-dn
-	​

-,T
-db
-	​

-)

-This ensures a safe and code-compliant design.

-🧪 Testing Strategy (PyTest)

-The project uses PyTest to validate both individual checks and overall behavior.
+🧱 Osdag – Tension Member (Bolted) Module
+Block Shear & Governing Capacity Validation using PyTest 📌 Overview

+This project focuses on software development and testing for the bolted tension member design module inspired by Osdag (Open Steel Design and Graphics).

+The objective is to:

+Implement key failure mode checks for tension members

+Ensure IS 800:2007 compliance

+Validate correctness using unit and integration tests

+Demonstrate engineering-grade test design, not just basic scripting

+This work is suitable for FOSSEE / Osdag internship evaluation under the Software Development area of interest.

+🏗️ Engineering Checks Covered (IS 800:2007)

+The following limit states for bolted tension members are implemented and tested:

+1️⃣ Gross Section Yielding

+Ensures yielding does not occur across the full cross-section

+Based on material yield strength

+Clause reference: IS 800 – Clause 6.2

+2️⃣ Net Section Rupture

+Accounts for reduction due to bolt holes and shear lag

+Includes the mandatory 0.9 reduction factor

+Clause reference: IS 800 – Clause 6.3.1

+3️⃣ Block Shear Failure

+Evaluates combined shear and tension failure paths

+Both possible block shear paths are checked

+Governing (minimum) value is selected

+Clause reference: IS 800 – Clause 6.4

+4️⃣ Governing Tension Capacity

+The final design strength is taken as the minimum of:

+Gross yielding

+Net rupture

+Block shear

+This mirrors real-world steel design practice used in Osdag

+🧪 Testing Strategy

+Testing is implemented using PyTest with a clear separation between unit tests and integration tests.

 ✔ Unit Tests

-Gross section yielding
+Gross section yielding calculation

-Net section rupture
+Net section rupture calculation

-Block shear strength
+Block shear strength evaluation

-Invalid input handling (negative areas, invalid values)
+Input validation (negative areas, invalid values)

 ✔ Integration Test

-Ensures the minimum (governing) capacity is correctly identified
+Confirms that the correct governing failure mode is selected for a given member

-✔ Edge Cases
+✔ Edge Case Handling

-Very small areas
+Very small sectional areas

 Invalid geometrical inputs

-Block shear governing over yielding/rupture
+Scenarios where block shear governs over yielding or rupture

 📁 Project Structure
 osdag_pytest_project/